XiaoChen1992/CPSCI-307/README.md

 1. Basic machine/deep learning concepts
 2. Classic and state-of-the-art deep learning architectures
-3. How to build, train, and test your own deep learning model on real-world data using PyTorch
+3. How to build, train, and test the deep learning model on real-world data using PyTorch

 After this class, you should be able to: